The Genesis Story: The Man’s Defiance and the Forbidden Fruit Temptation

 The Man’s Defiance:

-Once they ate the forbidden fruit, Adam and Eve’s eyes were opened, and they realized their newfound vulnerability and guilt.
+Once they ate the forbidden fruit, Adam and Eve’s eyes were opened, and they realized their newfound vulnerability and .
 In the aftermath, they hid from God, consumed by shame and fear.
 When confronted by God, Adam’s response reveals a profound act of defiance.
 Not only does he blame Eve for his actions, but he also indirectly blames God by saying, “The woman whom you gave to be with me.”
 In this moment, Adam showcases a refusal to own up to his own choices and seeks to shift the blame onto others.
 His words denote an attempt to justify his actions rather than accepting responsibility for his defiance of God’s command.

 The Human Temptation and Defiance Today: